-The starting year in computer science is determined by the term within which you take your first major COSC course, if you take courses in consecutive years.
+• If you have been taking courses in consecutive years then the starting year in computer science is the year in which you take your first major COSC course, and it normally coincides with the year you were admitted into the program.
 If you have a break in your studies then your starting year changes to the year in which you start taking major COSC courses again.
-Your starting year is the current academic year if you start in the fall or winter terms.
-If you start in a summer term, then you are considered to be in the following academic year.
-For example: starting in fall 2001 you follow the 2001-02 program requirements; starting in winter 2002 you follow the 2001-2002 program requirements; and starting in summer 2002 you follow the 2002-03 program requirements.
+Since most Senate approved degree program regulations become effective in the fall term following approval, your starting year is the current academic year if you start in the fall, winter, or the immediately following summer terms.
+For example: starting in fall 2001 you follow the 2001-02 program requirements; starting in winter 2002 or summer 2002 you also follow the 2001-2002 program requirements.

 - If program requirements change you may continue with your studies using the program requirements in effect in your starting year.
 In this case the degree checklists in this calendar may not apply to you.
-You should use the degree checklists from your starting year. - If program requirements change you may elect to graduate under the new requirements but you must meet all of them.
-You are not permitted to mix and match old and new requirements.
+You should use the degree checklists applicable to your starting year. - If program requirements change you may elect to graduate under the new requirements-that is, those in effect in the year of your graduation-but you must meet all of them.
+You are not permitted to mix and match old and new requirements, or to pick and choose from among various requirements that were in effect between your starting year and graduation year. - Changes in prerequisites to courses or to groups of courses are not changes in degree requirements, and apply to all students regardless of their year of entry or re-entry to the program.
+Prerequisite changes normally are effective starting with the term immediately following their approval.